binocarlos/arpanet/README.md

  * [registrator](https://github.com/progrium/registrator) - for announcing services to consul
  * [fleetstreet](https://github.com/binocarlos/fleetstreet) - for publishing container env to consul

-It is an opinionated platform upon which you can create a Platform As A Service.
+It is an opinionated layer upon which you can create a Platform As A Service.

 ## quickstart